allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Escalate existing conflicts that jeopardize the group project
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention
     * Start severe conflicts based on simple disagreements

 ## Infractions

-An infraction occurs when class member(s) violate the agreed rules present in the code of conduct.
-Any action that is considered "Unacceptable" will cause an infraction.
+An infraction occurs when class member(s) violate the agreed rules present in the code of C. Any action that is considered "Unacceptable" will cause an infraction.
 Class member(s) should avoid infractions since the accumulation of them would cause penalties and hinder the progress of the project.

 The severity of the infraction is determined by the number of previous infractions.
 Higher number of past infractions would cause a higher level infraction and thus a more severe penalty.

 This guideline for infractions is separate from the Allegheny College Honor code guidelines.
-While the Honor Code involves all students in Allegheny College and is enforced by the college's Honor Committee, this code of conduct only includes members of the Data Abstraction class for the Fall semester of 2020.
+While the Honor Code involves all students in Allegheny College and is enforced by the college's Honor Committee, this code of C only includes members of the Data Abstraction class for the Fall semester of 2020.

   * *Infractions shall be imposed at three different levels of severity:*

-  * Level I: Any violation of a code of conduct rule is by default a Level I infraction.
+    * Level I: Any violation of a Code of Conduct rule is by default a Level I infraction.
 Technical leaders and instructor will be keeping track of infractions.

-  :heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction
+      * Warning to the student not to repeat their behavior

     * Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.

-  :heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction
-  * Level III A Level III infraction will be given to an individual who has accumulated five Level I infractions.
+    * Level III: A Level III infraction will be given to an individual who has accumulated five Level I infractions.
-  :heavy_exclamation_mark: TODO: Add an action to be taken for the level III infraction

 Class member(s) are encouraged to report any infractions in order to ensure a safe, inclusive and collegial environment.

 Class member(s) may appeal any infraction to the instructor of the class.
 Any decision made by the instructor for the given infraction(s) will be final.

 ## Names of Individuals who Agree to Adhere to the Guide

-Janyl Jumadinova
+Janyl Jumadinova, Kyrie Doniz
-:heavy_exclamation_mark: TODO: Add your name